Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathbox/get_differential/_index.md

 ---
-title: get_Differential
+title: get_Differential()
 second_title: Aspose.Slides for C++ API Reference
 description: "Differential When true, the box acts as a differential (e.g., \\uD835\\uDC51\\uD835\\uDC65 in an integrand), and receives the appropriate horizontal spacing for the mathematical differential.
-Default: false."
+Default: false"
 type: docs
 weight: 66
 url: /cpp/aspose.slides.mathtext/mathbox/get_differential/
 ---
-## MathBox::get_Differential method
+## MathBox::get_Differential() method

 Differential When true, the box acts as a differential (e.g., \\uD835\\uDC51\\uD835\\uDC65 in an integrand), and receives the appropriate horizontal spacing for the mathematical differential.
-Default: false.
+Default: false

 ```cpp
 bool Aspose::Slides::MathText::MathBox::get_Differential() override